-Welcome to the Computing department.
-Our team of specialist teachers, with one SLE, two academic Coaches and the Trust’s DPO, deliver Computer Science at GCSE and A level, as well an ICT A level and an iMedia course at KS4.
+Welcome to the Computing Department.
+Our team of specialist teachers deliver Computer Science at GCSE and A level, as well an iMedia course at KS4.

 The Computing Department uses six of the eight computer rooms within the school.
 All computer rooms come with printers, interactive whiteboards and access to further printing using the “follow me” set up.

-Computer Science is a new A Level at Maiden Erlegh and as such has no A2 results.
-We average at eight students per class with students going on to study Computer Science at degree level.
-We study the AQA exam board and our coding language is C#, using Visual Studio Community Edition as our IDE.
+Computer Science is a popular A Level at Maiden Erlegh School with strong A2 results.
+We average at 22 students per class with many students going on to study Computer Science at degree level or degree apprenticeships.

-Computer Science has been offered at Maiden Erlegh School as an Option for the last five years.
-The first year group to complete the GCSE gained results of 100% A* - B. We average at 22 students per class, with some year groups having three classes and some two.
-The exam board we follow is the AQA and our chosen coding language is Python 3 using Geany as our IDE.
+Computer Science has been offered at Maiden Erlegh School as an Option for the last eight years.
+The first year group to complete the GCSE gained results of 100% A* - C and this trend of strong results has continued.
+We average at 22 students per class, with year groups usually having three classes.
+The exam board we follow is the AQA and our chosen coding language is Python 3, we use Repl.it or Geany as our IDE.

-At the Foundation Stage, Year 7 and 8 have one lesson per week.
+At KS3, Year 7 and 8 have one lesson per week.
 The topics that we study in Year 7 are Cyber Security, Computational Thinking, Small Basic and a Website Project.
 In Year 8 students study Computer Systems, Networks, Python programming and Graphics.

 All students complete one assessment at the end of a unit of work/complete a project to demonstrate their skills in a topic.
 These pieces will have a DIRT activity linked to improving their work.
-Homework is set once every half term, or as part of a long-term project assigned at the beginning of a term.
+Homework is set once every half term and is primarily focused around the iDEA Project https://idea.org.uk .

 Homework is set weekly.
-Computer Science homework swaps between theory and practical programming work.
-Students compete using the website codecademy.com to do independent learning in Python.
+Computer Science homework is a mix of theory and practical programming work.
+Students are also encouraged to compete independent learning in Python.
 We encourage students to read around the topic studied, and suggest YouTube videos or news articles to support.
-Students are also participating in the “Scorch Trials”.

 Students will have a theory assessment at the end of each unit.
 They will have a programming assessment every 3-4 weeks.